 We mustn’t be deceived

 The Bible describes Satan as a snake who deceives the whole world (Rev 12:9).
 One of his big lies at the present time in Western countries is that various sins are not really sins at all.
-Another of his lies is that when the moral values of society change, we can expect God to accommodate Himself to that by reducing His demands.
+Another of his lies is that when the moral values of society change, we can expect God to accommodate Himself to that by altering His demands.

 In biblical times and throughout church history God’s people have often had to swim against the tide of popular opinion in various ways.
-Christians have frequently had to stand up for what is right even though they have been in a tiny minority.
+Christians have frequently had to stand up for what is right even though they have been a tiny minority.
 When we need to do the same, let us not fail the Lord.

 See also: